 Another DIY attractant is raw potato slices.
 You can use this if you have a gnat problem in your outdoor potted plants.

-Let’s take a look at two proven ways to get rid of the soil-dwelling stages of fungus gnats, plus one anecdotal way that looks promising.
+Now let’s take a look at proven ways to get rid of the soil-dwelling stages of fungus gnats, plus one anecdotal way that looks promising.

 Bonide Systemic Granules

-Before I learned about Mosquito Bits, I used Bonide systemic granules.
+Before I learned about Bti, I tried Bonide systemic granules.
 It worked like a charm, but contains a chemical insecticide, imidacloprid.

-Knowing what I know now, I would try Mosquito Bits first.
-However, since I already have this, I wouldn’t hesitate to use it if I had another gnat outbreak.
+Knowing what I know now, I would try Biognat first.
+However, since I already have this, I wouldn’t hesitate to use it if I have another gnat outbreak.
 (I don’t have kids or pets that would get into it, I’m not using it on edible plants, and it breaks down quickly when exposed to water and sunlight.)

 Cinnamon (maybe?)

-I’ve learned from gardeners in the UK, that Mosquito Bits and Bonide systemic are not readily available everywhere.
+I’ve learned from gardeners in the UK and Canada, that Mosquito Bits and Bonide systemic are not readily available everywhere.
 (I’m as surprised as you are that I have readers in the UK! 🤗)

 If that’s the case for you, or you’d just like to try something you have in your kitchen cabinet, try cinnamon.
 This is one home remedy that shows some real potential for treating fungus gnats.